It may be relatively small in size, but Bali packs a pretty big punch when it comes to amazing things to do.

 The best things to do in Bali

-Soaring up from the bottom of a lush green river valley is one of Bali’s largest and oldest temples, Gunung Kawi.
+Soaring up from the bottom of a lush green river valley is one of the region’s largest and oldest temples, Gunung Kawi.
 Carved into a sheer cliff face opposite the sacred Pakrisan River, it consists of 10 separate shrines believed to be memorials of an ancient king and his many wives.
-This temple complex is one of most important archeological sites in Bali, and it’s one of the best things to do if you’re interested in the island’s fascinating history.
+This temple complex is one of most important archeological sites, and it’s one of the best things to do if you’re interested in the island’s fascinating history.
 Gunung Kawi is easy to get to if you follow the signpost from the main road in Tampaksiring village.
-Reached by climbing down some 350 steps through steep rice terraces, the location at the bottom of the valley is one of the most beautiful spots in Bali.

 Wash in holy water